andreasimonetto/tosta/README.md

 ### UART Inputs

-When the module receive and input, it sends it as a command character as
+When the module receive an input, it send a corresponding command character as
 follows:

 Event                        | Hex  | Char